haikieu/sweetcorn/README.md

 * April 3, 2016 - Added support for warp kernels, added carnival mirror project.
 Added reflect, refact and normalize node types.
 Added refraction example project.

 * April 12, 2016 - Added new node types for RGB -> CMYK -> RGB and HSV -> RGB -> HSV.
 These node types use a new property `includeFunction` which embeds functions (for example `cmykToRGB` and `rgbToHSV()`) in the code.
-Embedded the code viewer in a scroll view for long kernels :)
+Embedded the code viewer in a scroll view for long kernels.
+Added new node type - RGB to luma.